-One day I saw my housemate playing a Minesweeper-Chess-like game on his computer.
+One day I saw my housemate playing a Minesweeper-chess-like game on his computer.

 I continued to rewatch my favorite anime and began to understand more and more.
-Class progressed well and I made more Japanese friends through Koreans at the basketball court.
+Class progressed well and I made more Japanese friends through the Koreans at the basketball court.

 I Used the System

 I volunteered for the TESL Language Exchange Program as a part of the TESL course I was taking at SMU in my fourth year.
 I was paired with a good looking and stylish Japanese university student.
 We started dating.
 Her major was Teaching Japanese (in Japan), but she was in Halifax studying English.

 My Japanese teacher at SMU forced me into this.
 It was a good experience because I mainly listened to Japanese and rarely spoke at the time.
 Now I had to speak for three minutes about a topic.
 I entered the intermediate level and spoke about Personalities and Blood Types in Japan.
 I didn’t win, but several Japanese people there told me my speech sounded really natural, and it was easy to follow.

 I moved back to my mother’s in Campbellton, New Brunswick.
 I was now surrounded by French and had no chance to use Japanese.
 I continued to watch anime and tried to find other Japanese shows on my computer.
 I started working two part-time jobs and began to save money for Japan.
 I had been thinking about working in Japan for two years.
 I started moving toward this goal.

 Japanese Job Hunting

 While working in Campbellton, I applied for an English instructor position with NOVA.
 My interview was in Halifax at the end of summer.
 I did well in the interview and received a job offer several weeks later.
 I was scheduled to leave for Japan in November 2005.